picas-fr/about-composer/README.md

 switch from one to the other

 `dump-autoload`
-:   generate the autoloader ; usefull in case of error or if you change your root package autoloading configuration
+:   generate the autoloader ; useful in case of error or if you change your root package autoloading configuration

 `create-project`